 Step 7: It’s time to dye.

 We ended up leaving the ice to melt over night.
-When I dyed sheets back at home a few weeks later, I left the dye sitting for 3 hours.
+(When I dyed sheets back at home a few weeks later, I left the dye sitting for 3 hours in the sun.)
+In the morning we collected our ice dyed goodies from the car port and put them in the wash…

-The dye had a harder time melting through and getting both side of thicker material like the tote bags and a pair of shorts.
-Still turned out pretty cool but it is something to take note of.
+The dye had a harder time melting through and getting to both side of thicker materials like those in the tote bags and a shorts.
+The pieces still turned out pretty cool, but the back sides didn’t receive as much dye.
+The T-shirts and silk shirt we dyed, though, turned out really well on both sides!

 We hit the beach rocking our new ice dyed clothing!